-The terms of the currently outstanding 13% senior secured convertible debentures ("Secured Notes") impose certain restrictions on the Company's operating and financing activities, including certain restrictions on the Company's ability to incur certain additional indebtedness, grant liens, make certain dividends and other payment restrictions affecting the Company's subsidiaries, issue shares or convertible securities, and sell certain assets.
-The terms also contain a financial covenant requiring the Company's asset value to be 1.75 times the total net debt at each quarter end and maintain a minimum cash balance of \$1.0 million while the Secured Notes remain outstanding.
+The terms of the currently outstanding Secured Notes impose certain restrictions on the Company's operating and financing activities, including certain restrictions on the Company's ability to incur certain additional indebtedness, grant liens, make certain dividends and other payment restrictions affecting the Company's subsidiaries, issue shares or convertible securities, and sell certain assets.
+The terms also contain a financial covenant requiring the Company's asset value to be 1.75 times the total net debt at each quarter end (the "market value test") and maintain a minimum cash balance of \$1.0 million while the Secured Notes remain outstanding.
 The financing is secured by all current and future assets of the Company and the rights of the remaining lenders are subordinate to the Secured Notes.
-As at March 31, 2020, based on its internal covenant calculations, the Company was not in compliance with the market value test.
-The Company's remaining outstanding 8% convertible unsecured debentures ("Unsecured Debentures") also impose certain restrictions on its operating and financing activities, including certain restrictions on the Company's ability to incur certain additional indebtedness at the subsidiary level.
+As part of the second amended and restated Debenture Purchase Agreement, dated July 13, 2020 (the "DPA"), which now governs all four tranches of the Secured Notes, the Company is no longer required to perform the market value test at each quarter end.

-Due to the liquidity constraints experienced by the Company, the Company did not make interest payments due for the three and six months ended March 31, 2020 to the lenders of the Company's Secured Notes and Unsecured Debentures (together the "Lenders") as described more fully in Note 10 to the unaudited condensed interim consolidated financial statements.
+As of March 31, 2020, the Company was not in compliance with the market value test, and therefore in breach of a financial covenant for the Tranche One Secured Notes, Tranche Two Secured Notes, and Tranche Three Secured Notes.
+Due to the liquidity constraints experienced by the Company, the Company did not make interest payments due for the three and nine months ended September 30, 2020 to the lenders of the Company's Secured Notes and Unsecured Debentures (together the "Lenders") as described more fully in Note 10 to the condensed interim consolidated financial statements.
 The Company attempted to negotiate with the holders of the Secured Notes for temporary relief of the Company's interest obligations due March 31, 2020, but the parties were unable to reach a satisfactory agreement.
-This non-payment of interest triggered an event of default with respect to the Company's long-term debt, consisting of principal amounts at face value of \$97,508 and \$60,000 and accrued interest amounts at June 30, 2020 of \$7,123 and \$2,400 for the Secured Notes and Unsecured Debentures, respectively.
+This non-payment of interest triggered an event of default with respect to the Company's long-term debt, consisting of principal amounts at face value of \$97,508 and \$60,000 and accrued interest amounts at September 30, 2020 of \$11,110 and \$3,600 for the Tranche One Secured Notes, Tranche Two Secured Notes, Tranche Three Secured Notes, and the Unsecured Debentures, respectively.
 In the event of a default, all amounts, including interest and principal, become immediately due and payable to the holders of the Secured Notes and Unsecured Debentures and the interest rate increases by 3.0% to 16.0% per annum for the Secured Notes.
-As of June 30, 2020, the Company is still in default on its Secured Notes and Unsecured Debentures.